Dimtemp/PowerShell-training/301-functions-modules.md

 This command displays disk space on local and remote computers.

 .DESCRIPTION
-This command uses WMI to list disk size and capacity on local and remote computers.
+This command uses CIM to list disk size and capacity on local and remote computers.

 .EXAMPLE
 Get-DiskSpace -ComputerName LON-DC1